Kenya Safari Holidays

-The principal draw card is the Big Five: lion, leopard, elephant, rhino and buffalo, but there are numerous other interesting species.
+The principal draw card on Kenya safari holidays is the Big Five: lion, leopard, elephant, rhino and buffalo, but there are numerous other interesting species.
 Some of the game parks and reserves, such as the Masai Mara and Amboseli, are world famous for their plains game, while thousands of flamingos live on the Rift Valley lakes, and the verdant woodlands are home to primate and a profusion of African birds.

 The Kenya Highlands are popular with visitors interested in a more energetic holiday, particularly stately Mount Kenya with its permanently snow-capped peaks.
 Climbing or hiking around Africa’s second highest mountain offers a quieter but equally rewarding alternative to neighbouring Kilimanjaro.